 3 Reasons to Immigrate to Canada & Change Your Life

 Freedom of Religion

 Canada’s diverse demographic is part of what makes it such an amazing country to live in.
 Canada has a wide variety of different beliefs and religions.
-More than two-thirds of the population is Christian, while 2.4 million Canadians are Islamic, Hindu, Sikh and Buddhist.
+More than two-thirds of the population is Christian, while 2.4 million Canadians are Islamic, Hindu, Sikh, and Buddhist.
 In fact, the Islamic faith has one of the largest ex-pat communities in Canada, making up 3.2% of the total population.
 Over 300,000 people belong to the Canadian Jewish community and almost 65,000 are associated with Aboriginal spirituality.

-Canada is a melting pot of culture and religious beliefs and not only will you have access to various places of worship but you will be able to find communities within these organisations, making it just a little bit easier for you and your family to settle in and meet new people after immigrating in Canada.
+Canada is a melting pot of culture and religious beliefs and not only will you have access to various places of worship but you will be able to find communities within these organizations, making it just a little bit easier for you and your family to settle in and meet new people after immigrating in Canada.

 Below are some online religious communities that you may find useful: